oapostrophe/HeartNet/index.md

 ![shadow image](images/shadow1.png)

 ![shadow image2](images/shadow2.png)
-Shadows on real EKG images for comparison
+Fig. 4.5: Shadows on real EKG images for comparison

 Finally, our fourth dataset generated individual lead images similar to those that might be captured by photographing part of an EKG printout at a time.
 These allowed us to feed sequential images into an RNN to test the performance of such a network on MI classification.